Richard Sseruwagi

 Richard Kaigoma Sseruwagi (born 8 August 1954), is a Swedish-based Ugandan actor and musician.
 He is best known for the critics acclaimed role "Sekou" in the award winning Swedish movie While We Live.

 Personal life

 He was born on 8 August 1954 in Matanga, Masaka, Uganda.
 He studied at the Abafumi Theater Academy in Kampala, Uganda.

 Career

 He fled from the country in 1977 during the rule of dictator Idi Amin having incurred the dictator's wrath due to Sseruwagi's political theatre engagements.
 In 1978, he was granted asylum in Sweden and eventually became a Swedish citizen.

 He started to act in Swedish theatre for many years.
-Gradually, he became a popular actor in Sweden particularly with the drama series Tre Kronor (Three Crowns) which opened doors for his film carrier.
+Gradually, he became a popular actor in Sweden particularly with the drama series Tre Kronor (Three Crowns) which opened doors for his film career.